zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

        .. type:: string
           :required: false

-     - If the payment is a recurring payment, this field will hold the ID of the mandate used to authorize the recurring payment.
+     - If the payment is a first or recurring payment, this field will hold the ID of the mandate.

    * - ``subscriptionId``